• Skip to primary navigation

 • Place the liver in a bowl and cover with about 3/4 cup coconut milk.
 Let sit for at least 30 minutes.
 After soaking, discard the coconut milk and then rinse the liver under cold running water.
 Drain well, pat dry and remove white connective tissue, if any.
 Set aside.

-• Place a skillet with two tablespoons of coconut oil to heat over medium high heat.
+• Place a skillet with 1/4 cup of coconut oil to heat over medium high heat.
 Next add the sliced onions and cook, stirring occasionally, until they become soft and golden, about 10 minutes.
-If the onions start to stick to the pan, add one tablespoon of water at a time, as necessary.
-Taking care not to add too much water.

-• Once the liquid has completely evaporated, add the liver.
+• Next add the liver.
 Continue cooking for an additional 5 minutes or so, until the liver is brown on the outside but still slightly pink on the inside.
 Remove from the heat, cover and let stand for about 5 minutes.

 • Transfer the mixture to your food processor and give that a few spins on pulse, just to break everything down.
 While blending, drizzle in 1/2 cup coconut milk.
 Continue blending until smooth.